in which you have made me hope.

 but I do not turn away from your law.

-When I think of your rules from of old,
+When I think of your ordinances from of old,

 I take comfort, O Lord.